Ye who took our names

 a man as old as the oldest of the land

-He intoned these words, only few retained in my memory
+He intoned these words, only few

 Ataa Kpakpa kekewo